Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 ### Bounding volume hierarchy
-Something I thought was particularly interesting in this project that I want to talk about is bounding volume hierarchies, which is a performance optimization that is applied to our intersection search.
+Something I thought was particularly interesting in this project that I want to talk about is bounding volume hierarchies, which is a performance optimization that is applied to our intersection search. **Improve this wording??**

 As I mentioned before this dragon has just under 900,000 triangles in it.
 That is a lot of triangles to test for an intersection for every ray that we send out and would take a long time.
-So what we do instead it break the triangles into boxes so that we can test multiple triangles at the same time.
+So what we do instead is break the triangles into boxes so that we can test multiple triangles at the same time.

 **Move to BVH slide**